Kyroscrm/STELLAR/README.md

 - Click on "New codespace" to launch a new Codespace environment.
 - Edit files directly within the Codespace and commit and push your changes once you're done.

+## CI/CD Pipeline

+This project uses GitHub Actions for continuous integration and deployment:

+### CI Workflow

+The CI workflow runs on every pull request and push to the main branch:

+- **Linting**: Ensures code follows style guidelines
+- **Type Checking**: Verifies TypeScript types
+- **Testing**: Runs unit and integration tests
+- **Building**: Builds the application to verify it compiles correctly

+### CD Workflow

+The CD workflow runs on every push to the main branch:

+- Builds the application for production
+- Deploys to Vercel automatically

+### Required Secrets

+For deployment to work, add these secrets to your GitHub repository:

+- `VERCEL_TOKEN`: Your Vercel API token
+- `VERCEL_ORG_ID`: Your Vercel organization ID
+- `VERCEL_PROJECT_ID`: Your Vercel project ID
+- `VITE_SUPABASE_URL`: Your Supabase URL
+- `VITE_SUPABASE_ANON_KEY`: Your Supabase anonymous key

 ## What technologies are used for this project?

 This project is built with: